exgnosis/RocketBootCamp-Prep/Week 2 - OOP and SOLID Principles/5. Design Patterns/Instructor/Test/DesignPatternsQuiz.md

 7 Why are antipatterns important?
 1. Because antipatterns often become the foundation for new design patterns
-2. _**Because understanding them helps identify recurring ineffective practices and designs and their remediation._**
+2. **_Because understanding them helps identify recurring ineffective practices and designs and their remediation._**
 3. Because they are officially documented as risks in secure coding
+4. Because they identify which code should be tested more rigorously
-4. None of the above
+5. None of the above

 8 Which of these is not a benefit of using design patterns?
 1. Standard vocabulary for developers